huangli712/iQIST/docs/src/ch07/index.md

 * [Advanced Applications III: Post-Processing Procedures]
 * [Practical Exercises]

-Beyond that，we also introduce some concrete examples to illustrate the correctness of the iQIST software package.
+Beyond that, we also introduce some concrete examples to illustrate the correctness of the iQIST software package.

 * [Code Validation]